cnoe-io/website/docs/reference-implementation/installations/idpbuilder/how-it-works.md

 ## Self Signed Certificate

-To ensure applications inside the cluster can talk to other services, idpbuilder creates a self signed TLS certificate.
+To ensure applications inside the cluster can talk to other services, idpbuilder creates a self-signed TLS certificate.
 The certificate is a wild card certificate for the domain name and any subdomains given by the `--host` flag.
 For example, if you use the default domain name `cnoe.localtest.me` the certificate is issued for `cnoe.localtest.me` and `*.cnoe.localtest.me`